 Data summarization

-Summary statistics that don’t require us to keep all the data but allow us to do inference nearly as well. e.g. sufficient statistics in exponential families allow you to do certain kinds of inference perfectly with just summaries.
-Methods such as variational Bayes summarize data by maintaining a posterior density as a summary of all the data likelihood, at some cost in accuracy.
-I think of these as nearly sufficient statistics but we could think of these as data summarization, which I note here for later reference.
+Summary statistics don’t require us to keep the data but allow us to do inference nearly as well. e.g. sufficient statistics in exponential families allow us to do certain kinds of inference perfectly with just summaries.
+Most statistical problems are harder than that, though.
+Methods such as variational Bayes summarise the posterior likelihood by maintaining an approximating posterior density encoding the information in the data likelihood, at some cost in accuracy.
+Sometimes the best summary of the posterior likelihood can be, not a density directly, but something like a smaller version of the dataset itself.

 - inducing sets, as seen in Gaussian processes

-- Bounded Memory Learning considers this from a computational complexity standpoint — is that related?
+- Bounded Memory Learning considers the idea of using only some from a computational complexity standpoint — is that related?

 TBC.